Microsoft Intune Evolution Over 10 Years Intune Admin

-The best part of Intune evolution (in my experience) is that Microsoft is NOT in a rush to adopt the features from other MDM solutions in the market.
-Rather, they have a clear strategy to add each feature to Intune in a proper method (by not hacking around the system).
+The best part of Intune’s evolution (in my experience) is that Microsoft is NOT in a rush to adopt features from other MDM solutions in the market.
+Instead, they have a clear strategy to add each feature to Intune correctly (by not hacking around the system).

 Patch My PC